ClairePalandri/ClairePalandri.github.io/_pages/home.md

 I received my Ph.D. from Columbia University’s program in [Sustainable Development](https://www.sipa.columbia.edu/academics/programs/phd-sustainable-development){:target="_blank"}, which cultivates an interdisciplinary approach to address emerging challenges within socio-ecological systems.

-I strive in my research to bring together the insights and methodological strengths — esp. in statistical approaches — of multiple disciplines in order to address such questions, and notably to study a particular system: **animal farming**.
-I am deeply interested in the relation between humans and domesticated animals, and in its role in the socio-ecological transition.
-One of my main research interests is the heterogeneity of forms of the animal farming system, and the tradeoffs that they entail.
+I strive in my research to bring together the insights and methodological strengths of multiple disciplines in order to address such questions, and notably to study the **animal farming system**.
+I am deeply interested in the relation between humans and domesticated animals, and in the role it may play in the socio-ecological transition.
+My main research interests relate to 2 areas:

+	- The diverse forms of animal farming systems, from artisanal to industrial, and the tradeoffs that they entail;
+	- Bridging differences between the statistical approaches of disciplines whose collaborative work is needed on such interdisciplinary questions.

-[//]: <>  My work revolves around the heterogeneity of forms of the animal farming system, and the tradeoffs that they entail.
+[//]: <>  My work revolves around / One of my main research interests is the heterogeneity of forms of the animal farming system, and the tradeoffs that they entail.